emdros/emdros-dockerfiles/Compiling/Ubuntu-20.04/README.md

 ## How to use?

 1. Install podman or docker.
+2. If you installed podman, do `alias docker=podman`, or change the DOCKER variable in the Makefile.
-2. Run in the shell:
+3. Run in the shell:
 ```
-make build run
+make all
 ```

 ## Targets available?